Real talk with nannies: 20 tips for getting your first nanny job

 - Make sure profile photos look professional.
 Go easy on the makeup, and wear something clean and simple that fits well.
 Orient your primary photograph correctly.
 I cringe every time I scope out other sitters in my area and get vertigo looking at sideways and diagonal pictures.
 Your profile is NOT your "party time, sexy girl, let's get wild" Facebook photo.

-- Clean up your social media.
-Don't think for one moment that parents aren't checking Google.
+- Clean up your online presence.
+Don't think for one moment that parents aren't Googling you.
 I know I check parents out before I even decide if I'm interested in exchanging messages.
 Take down any pictures of yourself smoking, drinking or wearing skimpy clothing.
-If you have friends who post questionable material on your timeline, restrictions on their ability to do so are a-OK.
-If it comes down to money and your J-O-B or your drinking friends and party buddies... well.
+If you have friends who post questionable material on your timeline, putting restrictions on their ability to do so is A-OK.
+If it comes down to money and your J-O-B vs. your drinking friends and party buddies ... well.

 - Put in the work that will make you appear higher in a search.
 Take a first aid class.
 Do a background check on yourself.
 Do the DMV check on yourself.
 Be proactive.
 These things all move you closer to the top of the first page of applicants that parents see.